LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Performance Evaluation

 \subsubsection{Current Consumption}

-The client and server nodes were set to exchange data to measure the current consumption.
-A USB tester (MX19) was plugged between the power source and the nodes to measure the current consumption values.
-Measurements were recorded for transmission and reception in $20$ rounds each for the client and the server.
-Packets of $250 B$ were exchanged between the client and the server during the experiment.
+We measured the current consumed by the LoRaWeb system to assess its performance.
+For this, we set the client and the server nodes to exchange data to exchange 250 B sized messages.
+A USB tester (MX19) was plugged between the power source and the LoRaWeb nodes to measure the current consumption values.
 Figure \ref{fig: current_consumption} depicts the currents consumed by the server and the client node.
-The server consumed an average of $0.551 A$ while the current consumption varied between $0.452 A$ and $0.540 A$.
-Unlike the server node, the client node had the WiFi radio in operation along with the LoRa radio.
-Hence, it consumed significantly higher currents than the server.
-The average current consumed by the client varied between $0.540 A$ and $0.563 A$, while the average consumption was $0.551 A$.
+The client node consumed higher current due to the presence of the additional WiFi radio in it.
+The LoRaWeb server and the client nodes consumed an average of 0.487 A and 0.551 A current, respectively.